Charan7890/100_Days_Code/README.md

-# 100 Days Code Challenge (July Edition)
+# 100 Days Code Challenge (October Edition)

-This repository contains my progress for the **100 Days Code Challenge** during the month of July.
+This repository contains my progress for the **100 Days Code Challenge** during the month of October.

 ## About